Red Bull Racing: 2007 season

 Red Bull Racing further strengthened their technical department by hiring Geoff Willis as Technical Director on 17 July 2007.

-After this, the drivers seemed to have a stroke of good luck during the unpredictable and exciting 2007 European Grand Prix in which Webber finished 3rd, his second career podium.
-Coulthard backed it up with a strong 5th which was made all the more impressive by the fact he started 20th on the grid after the team mistakenly kept him in the pits too long resulting in him not being able to complete another qualifying lap.
+After this, the drivers achieved strong results during the unpredictable 2007 European Grand Prix, where Webber finished 3rd for his second career podium finish.
+Coulthard also performed well with 5th place after starting 20th on the grid due to a qualifying issue of the team keeping him in the pits too long to complete another qualifying lap.

 Red Bull had a strong end to the season.
 Webber seemed on course for at least a podium at the Japanese Grand Prix, but he was involved in a crash with Sebastian Vettel.
 During the same race, Coulthard again demonstrated his wet-weather ability and finished 4th.

 At the Chinese Grand Prix, Red Bull had a competitive qualifying session.
 Coulthard achieved 5th on the grid, along with Webber in 9th.